-The Spokane Academic Library supports the academic programs of Washington State University and Eastern Washington University offered in Spokane.
+The Spokane Academic Library supports the academic programs of Washington State University offered in Spokane.

-The library maintains a collection of books and journals in print, but relies on the main campus libraries in Pullman and Cheney for much printed material.
+The library maintains a collection of books and journals in print, but relies on the main campus libraries in Pullman for much printed material.

-WSU and EWU students, faculty, and staff may request books from the JFK Library in Cheney and the WSU libraries in Pullman, the Tri-Cities, and Vancouver.
+Students, faculty, and staff may request books from WSU libraries in Pullman, the Tri-Cities, and Vancouver.

-Books and journals requested from WSU and EWU libraries are usually available within three days.
+Books and journals requested from WSU libraries are usually available within three days.
 Books requested through SUMMIT usually arrive within approximately 5 business days.